vtex/styleguide/react/components/InputButton/README.md

 ### Related components

-- Consider using a <a href="#/Components/Forms/Input">default input</a> with a sufix if you need to display information (e.g. tooltip) that doesn't qualify as a action.
+- Consider using a <a href="#/Components/Forms/Input">default input</a> with a suffix if you need to display information (e.g. tooltip) that doesn't qualify as a action.
 - Use a <a href="#/Components/Forms/InputSearch">InputSearch</a> for search purposes or a <a href="#/Components/Forms/InputPassword">InputPassword</a> for password purposes.

 With submit button